Sam FM Radio (Swindon): Sam FM rebrand and merger

 Less than three years later, on 1 April 2015, the station was rebranded again to Sam FM.

 On 25 May 2016, OFCOM announced it had granted Celador permission to merge the station with its sister station in Bristol.
 The company said the Swindon station was not financially viable as a stand-alone service, having made a £50,000 loss in 2015.
 The station's sole local programme – the weekday breakfast show That Swindon Thing – was axed, although opt outs for local news bulletins, traffic updates and what's on information will continue.

-Defunct
+Closure

-Sam FM Swindon stopped transmitting on the 1st of September 2020 and the frequency was given to the Greatest Hits Radio national network.
+Sam FM Swindon stopped transmitting on 1 September 2020 and the frequency was given to the Greatest Hits Radio national network.